It was belly dancer Karima Keyek who first let it slip that Silvio Berlusconi liked to refer to orgies at his house as “ Bunga Bunga ” parties.

 “Three Englishmen are tracked down and captured by a primitive tribe.
 The tribe’s Chief offers each of his new captives a choice between death and bunga bunga.
 The first two choose bunga bunga, and are sexually tortured in various ways before then being killed.
 The third man, having witnessed what happened to his friends, selects death.
 At this the chief laments, “Death you have asked for, and so death you shall have”……”but first a little bunga bunga!”.”

-You’ll enter Bunga Bunga in Battersea via an Italian phone box.
+You’ll enter the place via an Italian phone box.
 Heading past the large gondola-shaped bar, with the canals of Venice depicted on the wall behind it and a selection of hams and salamis hanging from above, you’ll find a tribute wall dedicated to Berlusconi himself, lamps fashioned from upside down Vespa helmets, Italian language tapes playing in the bathrooms and a signature horse’s head cocktail (in homage to The Godfather).
-You’ll drink wine from terracotta carafes and eat pizzas named after some of Berlusconi’s better known Bunga Bunga girls.
+You’ll drink wine from terracotta carafes and eat pizzas named after some of Berlusconi’s better-known Bunga Bunga girls.

 Between the bar and the dining area you’ll find a stage in the shape of the Colosseum, from where you’ll be able to ruin other people’s meals with your karaoke rendition of “That’s Amore”.